 Greg’s exposure to Autism, led him to work within the Adams County School District in the Before and After School Education (BASE) program, where he worked with grade school and middle school kids.
 His desire to help others led him to the University of Colorado where he graduated with a degree in pre-med life sciences, with the intent of finding a profession in healthcare.

 As for me, like Greg I got a degree in Biology with thoughts of med school.
 I decided to focus more on business and worked within the medical industry in laboratory, software and technical services.
-In addition to being the parent of an Autistic child, I recently learned that my mother, Rose, who was living alone back east in the home that I was raised, had been suffering from early stages of dementia.
+In addition to being the parent of an Autistic child, I recently learned that my mother, Rose, who was living alone back east in the home where I was raised, had been suffering from early stages of dementia.
 I am the oldest son of two boys and found myself in the position of determining how to best care for my mother.
 My younger brother had also moved to Colorado many years earlier and has been a great support to our mother.

 We decided to move Rose to Colorado to be with her family and to enjoy the beauty of Colorado with us as long as she was able.
 Unfortunately, within a week of moving my mother here, Rose became ill and had to be admitted to the hospital.
 What began as the flu, gave rise to many complications while in the hospital.
 After more than five months of hospital and skilled nursing care, Rose was able to come home.
 However, what started as early stage dementia, had quickly turned into advanced, late stage Alzheimer’s.
 She now requires 24 hour care.
 It is so painful that we did not have that opportunity we had planned when moving my mom to Colorado.